-This is me in a nutshell, minus my love of biking, my mediocre handyman skills, and my inability to speak French (as reported by my young children).
+This is me in a nutshell, minus my love of biking and mediocre handyman skills.

 I was raised in rural, central Alberta.
 I had family throughout the countryside, many of whom were educators and many of whom liked sports.
 We lived next door to the local Catholic church, so we would set up Sunday Mass or host priests for a nightcap after a Lenten penitential service.
 Extended family discussions often touched on religion.
 Faith was woven into the fabric of my life; that’s probably not typical for someone of my generation.